libxml-raku/LibXML-raku/docs/Element.md

  method requireNamespace(Str $uri) returns NCName
 ```

 Return the prefix for any any existing namespace in the node's scope that matches the URL.
-If not found, a new namespace is created for the URI on the node with an anonimised prefix (_ns0, _ns1, ...).
+If not found, a new namespace is created for the URI on the node with an anonymous prefix (_ns0, _ns1, ...).

 ### method setNamespaceDeclURI